-Drug Test Instrument Use
+Drug Test Instruments

-Drug tests are randomly conducted for all students participating in extra-curricular activities, those whose parent/guardian have signed the Drug Testing Consent Form, and all students holding parking permits.
+Drug tests are randomly conducted for all students participating in extra-curricular activities, those whose parent/guardian have signed the Drug Testing Consent Form, all students holding parking permits, and additionally, all students who participate in club sports who have an affiliation with Penn High School (i.e., Hockey, Boys Rugby, Girls Rugby, Boys Lacrosse, and Bowling).
 Drug testing will test for the presence of any drugs or controlled substances, synthetic or otherwise, prohibited by P-H-M policy or state or federal law.
 Students who produce positive test results will be disciplined according to co-curricular, extra-curricular and/or student handbooks.

 In addition, any student may be subject to a breath and/or drug test with reasonable suspicion.
 If the result indicates a violation of school rules as described in this handbook, the student will be disciplined in accordance with disciplinary procedures described in this handbook.
-If a student refuses to take the test, he will be advised that such refusal is a violation of school rules and Board policies and considered an admission of being under the influence of alcohol or drugs and may subject the student to disciplinary action.
+If a student refuses to take the test, they will be advised that such refusal is a violation of school rules and Board policies and considered an admission of being under the influence of alcohol or drugs and may subject the student to disciplinary action.